axelvaldez/radical-companies/_posts/rfiction/first-of-earth/E11 The FIAT Enclaves/2022-03-10-E11-the-fiat-enclaves.markdown

 <h1>Gear and Transparency</h1>
  <p>&ldquo;Now that we are all up here, do you want to go over your gear?&rdquo;</p>
  <p>&ldquo;I looked,&rdquo; Ignatius said. &ldquo;It&rsquo;s mostly clothes in there&rdquo;</p>
  <p>&ldquo;Yes, but&hellip; let&rsquo;s go over it, OK?
-Most of it is the usual higiene stuff, but I want to tell you about the clothes, like the overall I am wearing.&rdquo; In the half gloom of the landing, I turned it on. &ldquo;Do you see it glow?&rdquo;</p>
+Most of it is the usual hygiene stuff, but I want to tell you about the clothes, like the overall I am wearing.&rdquo; In the half gloom of the landing, I turned it on. &ldquo;Do you see it glow?&rdquo;</p>
  <p>&ldquo;Oh, yeah.&rdquo; said Petra, as she got closer and her arm extended towards my shoulder. &ldquo;That&rsquo;s something.
 Can I touch it?&rdquo;</p>
  <p>&ldquo;Of course.
 But you can do that with your clothes, too.&rdquo;</p>
  <p>They looked at each other, then at me, and then they rushed to their room.
 Petra came out with her jacket, but Ignatius put his overalls over his clothes.
 They touched it, and then looked at each other.
 Then they looked at me, expectantly.</p>